 Seasonal weather patterns do not vary significantly from the Unit-wide averages.
 The predominant summer weather pattern includes high to very high temperatures, low humidity and light to moderate south winds associated with high pressure weather gradients.
 North wind events usually produce red flag warning conditions and provide the highest potential for rapid fire behavior.
 Historically, extreme weather conditions (primarily wind) have been the primary factor in large fires within the Paradise and Magalia area.
-Yankee Hill contains the steep drainages of the Feather River that exist from Butte Valley to the Plumas National Forest.
+Yankee Hill-Concow contains the steep drainages of the Feather River that exist from Butte Valley to the Plumas National Forest.
 These drainages contribute to strong and erratic diurnal up-canyon and down-canyon wind patterns.
 There is a significant potential for weather to be a strong influence on fire behavior and should not be discounted.

 There has been a substantial amount of large fire history within Battalion 1.
-In November 2018, the wind-driven Camp Fire burned throughout Concow, Paradise and Magalia; destroyed approximately 153,000 acres and 18,000 structures; and killed 85 people.
-The Camp Fire is designated as the deadliest and most destructive fire in State history.
+In July 2021, the Dixie Fire started on the eastern side of the battalion within the North Fork Feather River drainage.
+The Dixie Fire burned 963,309 acres and is designated as the single largest fire in State history.
+In November 2018, the wind-driven Camp Fire burned throughout Yankee Hill, Concow, Paradise and Magalia; destroyed approximately 153,000 acres and 18,000 structures; and killed 85 people.
+The 2018 Camp Fire is designated as the deadliest and most destructive fire in State history.
 In June 2008, the wind-driven Humboldt fire burned over 23,000 acres and destroyed numerous structures.
-The Camp fire (2008), which was part of the Butte Lightning Complex destroyed or damaged over 100 homes and accounted for a large portion of the 59,000 acres consumed during the siege.
+The 2008 Butte Lightning Complex consumed 59,000 acres.
+One of the fires in the complex, the 2008 Camp Fire (same name as the 2018 fire noted above), destroyed or damaged over 100 homes and accounted for a large portion of the total acres burned during the siege.
 The Poe fire (2001) burned 8,333 acres and destroyed 50 homes.
 The Seventy fire (2001) burned 1,711 acres.
-The Concow fire (2000) burned 1,845 acres, killed one civilian, injured several firefighters and destroyed 16 homes.
+The Concow fire (2000) burned 1,845 acres, killed one civilian, injured several firefighters, and destroyed 16 homes.
 A lightning event in 1999 burned tens of thousands of acres on the east side of Highway 70 north of Pulga.